-Meghan holds two Bachelor’s degrees from UCLA, in World Arts and Cultures and French.
-She has traveled extensively studying visual anthropology, conducting sociological research, and working as an English/French translator and volunteer teacher.
-Meghan’s collective photography project with children in a Madagascar orphanage and community center revealed the importance of community interdependence and our relationship to natural resources.
+A double major in World Arts and Cultures, and French, Sahli-Wells holds two bachelor’s degrees from UCLA.
+She has traveled extensively, studying visual anthropology, conducting sociological research, and working as an English-French translator and volunteer teacher.
+Sahli-Wells’ collective photography project with children in a Madagascar orphanage and community center revealed the importance of community interdependence and our relationship to natural resources.
 While living in Paris for nine years, she learned about urban density, efficient and alternative modes of transit, and how city planning can improve quality of life.

 As a mother of two boys in Culver City public schools, and having cared for an elderly relative, she learned firsthand the importance of city services and became personally engaged in many of the challenges the community faces.

 Prior to being elected to the City Council of Culver City in 2012, Sahli-Wells spearheaded a number of community initiatives and has multiple community leadership roles.
 She is married to Karim Sahli, a graphic designer.
 Sahli-Wells and her family are frequently seen walking, scootering and biking in and around Culver City.